Finite convergence of sum-of-squares hierarchies for the stability number of a graph: Introduction

 \subsubsection{Number of global minimizers and finite convergence}

 A main reason why critical edges play a role in the study of finite convergence comes from the fact that problem (\ref{motzkin-form}) has infinitely many global minimizers when $G$ has critical edges.
-Indeed, next to the global minimizers arising from the maximum stable sets (of the form $\chi^S/\alpha(G)$ with $S$ stable of size $\alpha(G)$), also some special convex combinations of them are global minimizers when $G$ has critical edges; see Proposition \ref{global_min}.
-Our approach to prove finite convergence of the bounds $f^{(r)}_G$ is to apply a result by Nie \cite{Nie} (itself based on the so-called Boundary Hessian Condition of Marshall~\cite{Marshall2006}), which requires to check whether the classical sufficient optimality conditions hold at all global minimizers of \eqref{motzkin-form}.
+Indeed, next to the global minimizers arising from the maximum stable sets (of the form $\chi^S/\alpha(G)$ with $S$ stable of size $\alpha(G)$), also some special convex combinations of them are global minimizers when $G$ has critical edges (see Corollary \ref{cor_global_min}). \MoL{Note that the existence of spurious mininizers (i.e., not directly arising from maximum stable sets) is well-known, see, e.g., \cite{Bomze1997,PJ1996}.} Our approach to prove finite convergence of the bounds $f^{(r)}_G$ is to apply a result by Nie \cite{Nie} (itself based on the so-called Boundary Hessian Condition of Marshall~\cite{Marshall2006}), which requires to check whether the classical sufficient optimality conditions hold at all global minimizers of \eqref{motzkin-form}.
 These conditions imply in particular that the problem must have finitely many minimizers, which explains why we can only apply it to acritical graphs.

-There is an easy remedy to force having finitely many minimizers, simply by perturbing the Motzkin-Straus formulation \eqref{motzkin-form}.
+There is a \MoL{well-known} easy remedy to force having finitely many minimizers, simply by perturbing the Motzkin-Straus formulation \eqref{motzkin-form}.
 Indeed, if we replace the adjacency matrix $A_G$ by $(1+\epsilon)A_G$ for any $\epsilon>0$, then the corresponding quadratic program still has optimal value $1/\alpha(G)$, but now the only global minimizers are those arising from the maximum stable sets.
 To get this property it would in fact suffice to perturb the adjacency matrix at the positions corresponding to the critical edges of $G$.
-For the hierarchies of parameters obtained via this perturbed formulation we can show the finite convergence property, see Theorem \ref{theo-eps-convergence}.
-However, since we do not know a bound on the order of convergence, which {\em does not depend on $\epsilon$}, it remains unclear how this can be used to derive the finite convergence of the original (unperturbed) parameters.
+For the hierarchies of parameters obtained via this perturbed formulation we can show the finite convergence property, \MoL{see Theorem \ref{theo-finite-w} (which applies to the general setting of weighted graphs as discussed below).} However, since we do not know a bound on the order of convergence, which {\em does not depend on $\epsilon$}, it remains unclear how this can be used to derive the finite convergence of the original (unperturbed) parameters.

 Nevertheless, as a byproduct of our analysis of the minimizers of the (perturbed) Motzkin-Straus formulation, we can show NP-hardness of the problem of deciding whether a standard quadratic optimization problem has finitely many global minimizers.
 The key idea is to reduce it to the problem of testing critical edges which is itself NP-hard, see Section \ref{sec-complexity}.